 Captain Alexandra M. Borza currently serves as Deputy Commander of the West Point Band at the United States Military Academy.
-She is also the officer in charge of the Hellcats, an ensemble comprised of bugles, piccolos, and drums that traces its heritage back to the American Revolution.
-She is also the officer in charge of the Benny Havens Band, the leading popular music ensemble in the Armed Forces, primarily serving the United States Corps of Cadets at West Point.
+She is also the officer in charge of the Hellcats, an ensemble comprised of bugles, piccolos, and drums that traces its heritage back to the American Revolution, as well as the Benny Havens Band, the leading popular music ensemble in the Armed Forces.

 Prior to her arrival at West Point, she served as Aide-de-Camp to the Commanding General (CG), U.S. Center for Initial Military Training, U.S. Army Training and Doctrine Command, an organization responsible for annually transforming 130,000 civilian volunteers into Soldiers who are disciplined, fit, grounded in Army Values, and combat ready.
 Her responsibilities included managing the administrative and travel support for the CG and Senior Mission Commander, Joint Base Langley-Eustis, spanning 18 Brigades, four Centers of Excellence, and Fort Eustis, Virginia.